 Q8.
-What is the process for rescinding a burn ban/fire restriction?
+What is the process for rescinding a burn restriction?

-A. Jurisdictions should follow the same process to rescind a burn ban/fire restriction as they did to put one in place.
+A. Jurisdictions should follow the same process to rescind a burn restriction as they did to put one in place.

 Q9.
-What is the Rural Fire Danger Guide?
+What is the North Dakota Fire Danger Guide?

-A. The Rural Fire Danger Guide is designed for landowners, equipment operators and outdoor enthusiasts.
-When fire danger reaches the VERY HIGH or EXTREME categories, certain guidelines are recommended.
-During severe, extended dry conditions or drought, the Governor may issue a proclamation mandating these guidelines.
+A. The ND Fire Danger Guide is designed for landowners, equipment operators and outdoor enthusiasts.
+If there are no local or state burn restrictions in place, the guidelines outlined are highly advised.
+If there are restrictions in place, you must follow what is outlined in the proclamation.
+Information regarding current proclamations and burn restrictions can be found at ndresponse.gov/burn.
+During severe, extended conditions or drought, the Governor may issue a proclamation mandating these guidelines.
 Fines and other penalties may be assessed for failing to comply.
-Local governments may institute a burn ban regardless of the fire danger.
+Local governments may institute burn restrictions regardless of the fire danger or Governor's proclamation and cannot be less than what is in the Governor's proclamation.